 Welcome to the New Mexico Summer Food Service Program website.
 When school lets out for the summer, search for a complete listing of service locations by city, zip code or county where children ages 1 through 18 can receive free nutritious meals.

-The New Mexico Summer Food Service Program utilizes Google Maps for locating meal sites throughout the State of New Mexico.
+The New Mexico Summer Food Service Program utilizes esri for locating meal sites throughout the State of New Mexico.
 When searching by any of the above criteria, you can click on the meal site name on the left pain of the map box or by clicking on the pinpoint on the map itself for detailed information about locations and their addresses, serving days of the week, times, and meals served, i.e. breakfast, lunch, snacks and dinner.

 New Mexico Children, Youth and Families Department Sponsored Food Site